cmert2017/FM20228B/README.md

 # FM20228B
+This is a project for practicing foundations of programming with Java.
-our first project with the class
+Our first project with the class.
+Every week we'll have to hours practical and theoretical study.
+Later theer will be given weekly assignments and students will push their solutions in this repository.